Confined Space Safety

 CCOHS Confined Space

-The Canadian Centre for Occupational Health and Safety (CCOHS) probably offers the most detailed description of a confined space.
-CCOHS elaborates that a confined is a fully or partially enclosed space that is not primarily designed or intended for continuous human occupancy and has limited or restricted entrance or exit, or a configuration that can complicate first aid, rescue, evacuation, or other emergency response activities.
+The Canadian Centre for Occupational Health and Safety (CCOHS) elaborates that a confined space is a fully or partially enclosed area that is not primarily designed for continuous human occupancy and has limited or restricted entrance or exit, or a configuration that can complicate first aid, rescue, evacuation, or other emergency response activities.

 WorkSafeBC Confined Space